itsomort/f25-dl-cpu/README.md

 All directives aside from labels should be at the beginning of the program for proper usage.

+Comments can be declared with `--`.
+Comments can start anywhere in the line, and anything after the `--` will be ignored.

 ## Labels
 Must be on a separate line from other code and must contain a colon.
 Labels must also be unique.
+Labels are **case-sensitive**.

 Valid:
 ```